PROCESS & POLICIES

 Before you make any commitment, we’ll agree on a schedule in advance: the date and time for the in-depth interview, and a delivery date for the approval version.

 If you need to re-schedule the in-depth interview to a later date, that’s easily done, but the delivery date for the approval version may have to be pushed back accordingly.
-Re-scheduling to an earlier date is usually not possible.
+Re-scheduling the interview to an earlier date is usually not possible.

 At the approval stage, I can usually turn around revisions within 24 to 36 hours.
 Once I’ve had your final approval, I’ll usually get the final package to you within 24 to 48 hours.
-If you’ve ordered a LinkedIn profile, I may need another day or two to deliver that.
-(I start on the LinkedIn profile when I’ve had your approval on the résumé, so I know the content is correct.)

 Privacy & Confidentiality Policy